 Over 100 extracurricular activities are being offered in Brooklyn Tech.
-Home to many sports teams, the school also has photography, quilting, robotics, drama, salsa dancing, and quilting teams.
+Home to many sports teams, the specialized school also has photography, quilting, robotics, drama, salsa dancing, and quilting teams.
 Their robotics team, which has won several national championships, allow students to design and manufacture robots using heavy-equipment.
-They build everything in-house instead of seeking help from third-party service providers like most school teams do.
+They build everything in-house instead of seeking help from third-party service providers like most secondary school teams do.

 The school’s historic team name is the Engineers and it currently fields 30 varsity and junior varsity teams in the Public School Athletic League (PSAL).
 Its main colors are white and navy blue.
 Included in its myriad of student organizations are the news website called BTHSNews.org, Civil Air Patrol Brooklyn Tech Cadet Squadron, and the Brooklyn Tech Amateur Radio Club (club station call sign W2CXN).